babashka/cli/API.md

 ```
 Function.

-Parses sub-commands (arguments not starting with an option prefix) and returns a map with:
+Parses sub-commands (arguments not starting with an option prefix).
+Returns a map with:
   * `:cmds` - The parsed subcommands
   * `:args` - The remaining (unparsed) arguments
 <p><sub><a href="https://github.com/babashka/cli/blob/main/src/babashka/cli.cljc#L207-L217">Source</a></sub></p>